Closing a Synagogue

 - Doors and windows should be locked.

 - Heating systems should be in good working order, even if they are turned off.
 In any old building, it is preferable to keep the heating on continually at a low, even level, rather than to heat up a cold interior, say, once a week only when it is in use.
 Attention should also be paid to ventilation in order to avoid condensation and damp problems.
-On this issue, see English Heritage's Advice on heating Historic Places of Worship.
+On this issue, see Historic England's advice on Heating Historic Places of Worship.

 - Alarms, CCTV and external lighting should be fully functioning and set.